marl0ny/SomeGraphicsStuff/README.md

 - The textures are retrieved from the images found [here](https://renderman.pixar.com/pixar-one-twenty-eight) and converted to bmp files.
 These were made by Pixar and published under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 - An image of the earth is retrieved from [here](https://visibleearth.nasa.gov/images/73776/august-blue-marble-next-generation-w-topography-and-bathymetry), which was made by NASA.
 - The [Noto Sans Font](https://fonts.google.com/specimen/Noto+Sans#standard-styles) by Google are converted to bmp and json format using [FontBuilder](https://github.com/andryblack/fontbuilder) by [andryblack](https://github.com/andryblack/)
+- [This series of Youtube videos](https://www.youtube.com/watch?v=PcA-VAybgIQ&list=PLEXt1-oJUa4BVgjZt9tK2MhV_DW7PVDsg&index=1) by the channel [2etime](https://www.youtube.com/@2etime) was helpful in learning the Metal Shading language

+More resources are listed in each of the individual project's subdirectories.